Hermes for E-Business Suite

 • fetchMethod: aws_secretmanager

-• To use AWS Secret Manager, the shared credential file must be stored in ~/.aws/credentials.
+• To use AWS Secret Manager, the shared credential file must be stored in ~/.aws/credentials or on running on a machine with proper IAM permissions.

 Examples